bijoutrouvaille/fireward/readme.md

 Contributions are welcome!

-The project uses the stack tool and puts shortcuts into the makefile.
+The project uses the stack tool and puts useful shortcuts, like `make test`, into the makefile.

 The project was born from an exercise in monadic programming (based on _Monads for Functional Programming_ by Wadler, and _Thinking Functionally in Haskell_, the chapter on Parsing), so the parser is written from scratch.
 It seems to be the same in concept as Parsec, but with less functionality.

+### Unit testing

+Please unit test contributions and make sure all the tests are passing when submitting.
+The project makes that part easy and fun.

 ## Roadmap